 The slightly longer, loosely packed bristles in this brush make it best for blending powder eyeshadow.
 Working it in circular motions over your entire eyelid will help to buff the product in and soften any harsh eyeshadow.
 This type of brush is also good for applying highlighter to your brow bone.

 This specialist brush tends to be small with short, tightly packed bristles.
-It’s the perfect tool for smudging out pencil eyeliner on both upper and lower lash lines, and can also be used to smudge cream or powder eyeshadows for creating a smoky eye.
+It’s the perfect tool for smudging out pencil eyeliner on both upper and lower lash lines, and can also be used to smudge cream or powder eyeshadows for creating a smokey eye.
 Some smudge brushes have a slight point, for adding definition to the creases of your eyes and for applying eyeshadow in the inner corner of your eye.

 This is a spiral brush with stiff bristles that work to tame unruly brows.
 It also helps to disperse any pencil or powder product that’s been applied, which will give a more natural finish to your brows.